 Transformational leaders recognize the needs of individuals throughout an organization, and it is from this recognition that leaders can manipulate and satisfy the needs or demands of followers.
 An effective transformational leader has the ability to identify potential motives in followers; attempts to satisfy higher needs, and engages the entire essence of the follower.
 Transformational leaders distill a unified shared vision and then encourage and empower followers to pursue that goal.

 Moral leadership can be viewed as an extension of transformational leadership.
 Moral leadership pursues the fundamental wants, needs, aspirations, and values of followers.
-Leaders are compelled to own their convictions and commitments (Burns, p.
-42).
-“The transformational dynamic that mutually empowers leaders and followers involves as we have seen, wants and needs, motivation and creativity, conflict and power.
-But at its heart lie values” (Burns, J.M. p.
+Leaders are compelled to own their convictions and commitments.
+Burns (2003) says “The transformational dynamic that mutually empowers leaders and followers involves as we have seen, wants and needs, motivation and creativity, conflict and power.
+But at its heart lie values” (p.
 211).
-To me this suggests that as organizations’ needs are ever evolving, itt require strong values to hold the structure together.
-Values are the guiding compass for an ever-moving organization, comparatively, they are the foundation upon which a house is built and then continuously remodeled to satisfy current needs“”.
+To me this suggests that as organizations’ needs are ever evolving, thus organizations require strong values to hold the structure together.
+Values are the guiding compass for an ever-moving organization, comparatively, they are the foundation upon which a house is built and then continuously remodeled to satisfy current needs.
+Burns (2003) states “The stronger the value systems, the more strongly leaders can be empowered and the more deeply leaders can empower followers” (p.
+211)

-Organizations need change and adaptability to stay relevant.
+Organizations need transformation and adaptability to stay relevant.
 This requires leaders within them to be flexible yet grounded to lasting values.
 This is the balance that keeps transformation in organizations from becoming chaotic.
 Transformation and leadership are reliant on each other, and both require each other to be successful, this is why transformational leadership is so effective and important.
+While change is merely becoming or making something different, transformation is dramatic change in the essence of the substance or nature of something.
+It is important to notice the difference between these to terms when measuring transformation.

-Autobiographyy
+Autobiography